jaketae/jaketae.github.io/_posts/2019-12-21-information-entropy.md

 ---
-title: Entropy in Information Theory and Machine Learning
+title: Demystifying Entropy (And More)
 mathjax: true
 toc: true
 categories: